-Provision and progress for individual pupils on the SEND register is recorded in the SEND Support Arrangements document.
+Provision and progress for individual pupils on the SEND register is recorded on the child's individual Provision Map.
+We use the 'Edukey' system for Provision Mapping.
+For some pupils described as being at the 'Specialist SEND Support' stage on the 'Profile of Need,' more detailed information will be recorded in the SEND Support Arrangements document.
 This document includes the One Page Profile, information about the child including their family, details of their SEND and a record of outside agencies who may be involved.
 The Provision Map is attached to the SEND Support Arrangements as a way of showing the targets and interventions which the child has been given each term and is written by Class Teachers and shared with parents.
 The Provision Map is reviewed termly at the Wave Review meetings, whilst the One Page Profile is updated annually by the Class Teacher.
 The SEND profiles of need are consulted to help inform the 'assess, plan, do, review' cycle and as a way of monitoring at which stage of the graduated response a child may be.